 Gozo was well known for its famous arch structure, Azure Window, for many years.
-Unfortunately, during a harsh storm on March 8th, 2017, the arch crashed.
+Unfortunately, the arch crashed during a harsh storm on March 8th, 2017.
 Still, many choose to come and see where the famous window once was and go on a boat ride.

-Next to the fallen Azure Window, you will bump into a small bay, offering access to the sea through a tiny cave opening.
-For 4€, the boatman will take you on a 15 minutes boat ride to see the lagoon’s crystal clear water, the corals and the jellyfishes, the limestone cliffs, the fallen Azure Window, and interesting rock formations.
+Next to the fallen Azure Window, you will bump into a small bay offering access to the sea through a tiny cave opening.
+For 4€, the boatman will take you on a 15-minute boat ride to see the lagoon’s crystal clear water, the corals and the jellyfish, the limestone cliffs, the fallen Azure Window, and interesting rock formations.

 TIP.
-There are some souvenir shops and some eateries if you want to buy some handicrafts or have a cold drink.
+There are souvenir shops and eateries if you want to buy handicrafts or have a cold drink.

 Blue Grotto of Malta

 Stop at the designated area for a panoramic catch of the cave system before heading down to the boat ramp.
-Boat rides last 20 minutes and are available every day, depending on the weather, from 09:00 to 17:00 in summer and from 09:00 to 15:30 in winter.
+Boat rides last 20 minutes and are available daily, depending on the weather, from 09:00 to 17:00 in summer and from 09:00 to 15:30 in winter.

-The UNESCO heritage city is one of the most visited in Malta and one of the top things you can’t miss in Malta.
-Built on a hill between two harbors, Valletta had fortified walls to protect it from conquerers.
+The UNESCO Heritage City is one of the most visited in Malta and one of the top things you can’t miss.
+Built on a hill between two harbors, Valletta had fortified walls to protect it from conquerors.
 The impact of the Knights of St John was meaningful for Valletta, and you’ll notice that in the incredible architecture.

 Co-Cathedral of St. John